tldr-pages/tldr/pages/common/git-ls-files.md

 > Git command for showing information about files in the index and the working tree.
 > More information: <https://git-scm.com/docs/git-ls-files>.

-- Show deleted files in the output:
+- Show deleted files:

 `git ls-files --deleted`

-- Show modified files in the output - deleted files are also part of the modified files:
+- Show modified and deleted files:

 `git ls-files --modified`

 - Show ignored and untracked files:

 `git ls-files --others`